Scamp the Tramp wins World’s Ugliest Dog Contest

-The bug-eyed pooch took top honors on Friday night at the 31st annual World’s Ugliest Dog Contest.
+The bug-eyed, dreadlocked pooch took top honors Friday night at the 31st annual World’s Ugliest Dog Contest.

 Owner Yvonne Morones of Santa Rosa, California, won an appearance with Scamp on the “Today” show, $1,500 in cash, another $1,500 to donate to an animal shelter — and a trophy the size of a Rottweiler.